Primacy Of Faith

 When our feelings and circumstances raise doubts about God, trusting him requires us to exercise faith.

-Exercising faith in God amid affliction means basing our trust on the objective evidence of his existence and his previous faithfulness rather than on a subjective perception of our current misery.
+Amid affliction, exercising faith in God means basing our trust on the objective evidence of his existence and his past faithfulness rather than on a subjective perception of our current misery.

 We infer God’s existence from the intricate beauty and sophisticated functionality of the cosmos and all living things.
-We see evidence of his previous faithfulness in our lives, the lives of those around us, and Biblical history.
+We see evidence of his past faithfulness in our lives, the lives of those around us, and in Biblical history.

-This knowledge gives us the confidence to trust that he will help us through our present distress.
+This knowledge gives us confidence that he will help us through our present distress.